Detailed Action

 Claim(s) 1-14 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Meiger (DE2501780A1) in view of Weil (US 8,479,777).

-Claim 1: Mierger discloses a grab bucket excavator comprising a self-propelled vehicle (Fig. 1); a grab bucket (10) comprising, in turn, two shovels (note two shovels with 10) movable with respect to each other between an open position and a closed position (as can be appreciated via 12); a lifting device (18) fitted on the self-propelled vehicle for lowering and lifting the grab bucket (Fig. 1); and a hydraulic drive device (12/20/21) for moving the shovels between the open position and the closed position; the hydraulic drive device comprising at least one actuator cylinder (12) connected to the shovels (8), at least one flexible pipe (20) for supplying a fluid under pressure to the actuator cylinder, and, for each flexible pipe, a respective winding roller (21) fitted on the self-propelled vehicle (Fig. 1).
+Claim 1: Mierger discloses a grab bucket excavator comprising a self-propelled vehicle (Fig. 1); a grab bucket (10) comprising, in turn, two shovels (note two shovels with 10) movable with respect to each other between an open position and a closed position (as can be appreciated via 12); a lifting device (18) fitted on the self-propelled vehicle for lowering and lifting the grab bucket (Fig. 1); and a hydraulic drive device (12/20/21) for moving the shovels between the open position and the closed position; wherein the hydraulic drive device comprises at least one actuator cylinder (12) connected to the shovels (8), at least one flexible pipe (20) for supplying a fluid under pressure to the actuator cylinder, and, for each flexible pipe, a respective winding roller (21) fitted on the self-propelled vehicle (Fig. 1).

 Claim 2: Mierger and Weil teach the previous limitations.
 Weil further teaches that each first windup angle alpha is comprised between 36 and 54 degrees (see col. 6, lines 20-21).